 Annual Performance Goal Increase engagement and collaboration to preserve and promote FDIC-insured minority depository institutions (MDIs) and mission-driven institutions.
-Indicator and Target 2024 Result e MDI Subcommittee of the Advisory Committee on BAC) to gain insight into industry needs, seek input on d share best practices.
-ACHIEVED modernization.
-Collect and publish examples of successful partnerships.
+Indicator and Target 2024 Result O O e MDI Subcommittee of the Advisory Committee on BAC) to gain insight into industry needs, seek input on d share best practices.
+ACHIEVED by collaborating in outr pportunities between larger banks and MDIs each and training regarding the benefits of CRA and publish examples of successful partnerships.
+ACHIEVED